Cooling of Laser Power Meters and Laser Beam Stops

-By chiller, we mean vapor compression refrigeration systems which either cool a laser cold plate or thermopile of a power meter directly (Direct Refrigeration Cooling – DRC) or a liquid which flows through the device.
-In the case of a liquid chiller, a non-CFC refrigerant, typically R-134a or R-404a goes through a multi-phase heat transfer to cool water or a water-glycol mix.
+By chiller, we mean vapor compression refrigeration systems which either cool a laser cold plate or thermopile of a power meter directly (Direct Refrigeration Cooling – DRC) where the refrigerant flows directly through the device providing the highest efficiency and is virtually maintenance free.
+Alternatively, using a liquid chiller where water or a water-glycol mix flows through the device.
+In either case, a non-CFC refrigerant, typically R-134a or R-404a goes through a multi-phase heat transfer to remove heat from the source.
 For steady state heat loads, temperature stability is excellent to less than ±0.1°C.

 Thermopiles used in laser power detectors have a limited heat load before they reach their damage threshold.
 Focused laser beams of only a few tens of watts can create localized damage on the detector.
 It is always recommended to defocus the laser beam to spread the power density over a greater area of the detector.
 Even with a defocused laser beam, when the power exceeds a few hundred watts, air or water cooling is required.

 Aspen Systems are experts in vapor compression refrigeration for air, water or direct refrigerant cooling.
 By using our world’s smallest compressor, we can supply systems which have the smallest footprint and has been integrated into thousands of OEM manufacturer’s systems.
 Typical systems operate on 24 VDC – ideal for mobile applications such as patient cooling, mobile military cooling of communications electronics, cooling of sensors and high performance integrated circuits in autonomous vehicles and a host of other applications.